-Data Source: Schoolzilla via TOMS import:
+Chart 3 - Data Source: Schoolzilla via TOMS import

-Overall, CNCA #2 is performing near or above the state-wide performance of similar students as evidence by chart 4 and 5 below.
-According to the CDE (charts below), the percentage of low-income, Latino students that met or exceeded expectations was 34% for ELA and 25% for Math in 2017-2018, compared to CNCA #2's preliminary 2018-2019 results of 40.6% and 33.4% respectively.
+Overall, CNES #3 is performing near or above the state-wide performance of similar students as evidence by chart 4 and 5 below.
+According to the CDE, the average performance for low-income, Latino students is 34% for ELA and 25% for Math, compared to CNES #3's 2018-2019 results of 30% and 27% respectively.
+Additionally, by the time our students leave us in 8th grade, they are performing well above the averages at 50% exceeding or meeting in ELA and 44% exceeding or meeting in Math.